semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.unified-dataset.md

 ---
-id: unified-node-dataset
+id: sif626tmt3mw3nir5gv1s1a
-title: Unified Node Dataset
+title: unified dataset
-desc: Combined dataset files that aggregate current name + meta + (ref|data) datasets
+desc: ''
-updated: 1751579449564
+updated: 1751632059455
-created: 1751578594000
+created: 1751599398246
 ---

 ## Overview

-A **unified node dataset** would provide convenient aggregated access to a mesh node's current state by combining data from its component datasets (name, meta, and either ref or data) into single distribution files.
+A **unified node dataset** provides convenient aggregated access to a mesh node's current state by combining data from its component datasets (name, meta, and either ref or data) into a single "current" dataset with corresponding distribution files.

 ## Concept